Michael Wolff says Donald Trump is least credible person 'who has ever walked on earth'

 Michael Wolff, the author of a new book that gives a behind-the-scenes account of the White House, defended his work Friday, insisting he spoke with President Donald Trump on the record and calling the commander in chief "a man who has less credibility than, perhaps, anyone who has ever walked on earth."

-Wolff, in an exclusive interview on "Today," said that everyone he spoke to for the book, "Fire and Fury: Inside the Trump White House," offered the same description of the president.
+Wolff, in an exclusive interview on NBC's "Today," said that everyone he spoke to for the book, "Fire and Fury: Inside the Trump White House," described the president the same way.

 Wolff also contended that he "absolutely" spoke to the president during his reporting of the book.